JetX26/Banking-APP-Admin_Panel/README.md

 Once it starts, open your browser and go to: http://localhost:3000

+OR

+You can visit the hosted webapp here: banking-app-iota-two.vercel.app

 Test Login
 Use the following test account to sign in: